AEFeinstein/Super-2023-Swadge-FW/assets/texts/manual/swadge_bros.md

 Swadge Bros has three main modes: Multiplayer (wireless or wired), VS. CPU, and Home Run Contest.

 The controls are the same for all modes.
 The Directional Buttons move the fighter, the A button jumps, and the B button attacks.
 The direction of the Directional Buttons influences the attack which is performed.
 There are five attacks on the ground: neutral, forward tilt, dash, up tilt, and down tilt.
 There are five more attacks in the air: neutral air, forward air, back air, up air, and down air.
-During recovery, if a fighter has no jumps left, they will get a bonus ‘ledge jump.'
+During recovery, if a fighter has no jumps left, they will get a bonus 'ledge jump.'

 In the multiplayer modes, either hold two Swadges close to each other to pair wirelessly, or connect two with a USB C-C cable.
 Once connected, select your fighter.
 One Swadge, randomly chosen, will select the stage.
 Duke it out until one fighter is left standing!
 Records are kept for multiplayer matches.